JanHerca/urantiapedia/output/wikijs/en/article/Larry_Mullins/The_Service_Motive_Emerging.md

 Twenty-five years ago, when I was a young advertising executive, the admonition made on 71:6.1 of _The Urantia Book_ seemed impossibly optimistic:

 > Present-day profit-motivated economics is doomed unless profit motives can be augmented by service motives.
 Ruthless competition based on narrow-minded self-interest is ultimately destructive of even those things which it seeks to maintain.
 Exclusive and selfserving profit motivation is incompatible with Christian ideals-much more incompatible with the teachings of Jesus.
-In economics, profit motivation is to service motivation what fear is to love in religion.
-[UB 71:6.1](/en/The_Urantia_Book/71#p6_1)
+In economics, profit motivation is to service motivation what fear is to love in religion. <a id="a42_468"></a>[UB 71:6.1](/en/The_Urantia_Book/71#p6_1)

 The purpose of this article is to document some of the sweeping changes that are surging through American businesses, organizations, and institutions.
 My premise is that these transformations are evidence of the accuracy of _The Urantia Book_'s prediction about the evolution of the service motive.
 More than this, I seek to show that some of the principles of Jesus are being broadly applied by enlightened businesses.